• B.A. Religious Studies: Socially Engaged Religious Traditions

 • Over 400 days in silent meditation retreats over a three year period while living and working at a meditation retreat center

-• Over 600 hours of Peer Support Consulting with people experiencing Meditation-Related Adverse Effects (MRAE’s)
+• Over 1,000 hours of Peer Support Consulting helping people integrate, process, and progress from these experiences.

 • How awareness of awareness can lead to difficult cognitive, emotional, and somatic experiences